dddiaz/dddiaz.com/content/post/goals-2022-review/index.md

 Something that wasn't on my goal board, but came up this past year, was an opportunity to mentor some Illumina Interns.
 They were all based in Madison, Wisconsin, so it was an interesting learning experience on mentoring people virtually, but I absolutely loved the opportunity.
-I was start struck by how smart, open, and optimistic they all were.
+I was star struck by how smart, open, and optimistic they all were.
 It was truly a privilege to be able to participate.
 They all got flown out to San Diego for a week and my co-mentor and I made sure to show them a great time.
-We went kayaking, and had an awesome dinner.
+We went kayaking and had an awesome dinner.

 ![Interns](interns.jpg)